 How Effective is ProDentim?
 Review of Ingredients and Scientific Research

 The company boasts an impressive 17 clinical studies to support how well ProDentim tablets work when taken regularly.
-Unfortunately, none of those investigations involves the ProDentim supplement.
-For those looking for a true clinically researched dietary supplement, this may be a deal breaker.
-Let's next look at the ingredients to get a more detailed picture of how it works.
+One downside, however, is that none of those investigations involves the ProDentim supplement.
+This may be a deal breaker for those looking for a true clinically researched dietary supplement.
+Next, look at the ingredients to get a more detailed picture of how it works.

 Peppermint Essential Oil